 The Company establishes reserves for uncertain tax positions based on the largest amount that is more-likely-than-not to be sustained.
 An uncertain income tax position will not be recognized if it has less than a 50% likelihood of being sustained.
 It is the Company's policy to recognize interest and penalties related to income tax matters in income tax expense.
-As of December 31, 2019 and 2018, respectively, the Company has no accrued interest or penalties related to uncertain tax positions.
+As of December 31, 2020 and 2019, respectively, the Company has no accrued interest or penalties related to uncertain tax positions.

 The Company files income tax returns in the U.S. federal jurisdiction and various state jurisdictions.
 In the normal course of business, the Company is subject to examination by their respective taxing authorities.
 The Company is not currently under audit by the Internal Revenue Service or other similar state or local authority.
-The statute of limitations remains effectively open for all tax years from inception (2007) through 2019.
+The statute of limitations remains effectively open for all tax years since inception (2007).
 Tax years outside the normal statute of limitations remain open to examination by tax authorities due to tax attributes generated in earlier years which have been carried forward and may be examined and adjusted in subsequent years when utilized.

-The following table summarizes the activity related to the Company's gross unrecognized tax benefits for the years ended December 31, 2019 and 2018 (in thousands):
+The following table summarizes the activity related to the Company's gross unrecognized tax benefits for the years ended December 31, 2020 and 2019 (in thousands):

-2 2019 2018 January 1 - unrecognized tax benefits \$ 732 \$ 606 Increases (decreases) - prior year tax positions 4 Increases - current year tax positions 133 122 December 31 - unrecognized tax benefits \$ 865 \$ 732
+20 20 2019 January 1 - unrecognized tax benefits \$ 865 \$ 732 Increases (decreases) - prior year tax positions Increases - current year tax positions 205 133 December 31 - unrecognized tax benefits \$ 1,070 \$ 865

-The following table summarizes the activity in the Company's Valuation Allowance and Qualifying Accounts for the years ended December 31, 2019 and 2018 (in thousands):
+The following table summarizes the activity in the Company's Valuation Allowance and Qualifying Accounts for the years ended December 31, 2020 and 2019 (in thousands):

-Balance at Beginning of Year A dditions D eductions Balance at End of Year Deferred tax assets valuation allowance Year ended December 31, 2019 \$ 22,276 \$ 3,123 \$ 522 \$ 24,877 Year ended December 31, 2018 \$ 19,497 \$ 3,035 \$ 256 \$ 22,276
+Balance at Beginning of Year Ac lditions Ded luctions Balance at End of Year Deferred tax assets valuation allowance , Year ended December 31, 2020 \$ 24,877 \$ 3,951 \$ 201 \$ 28,627 Year ended December 31, 2019 \$ 22,276 \$ 3,123 \$ 522 \$ 24,877